dlisuk/iDcDashboard/README.md

 The goal of the project is to create an interactive data visualization framework within iPython to ease visual analysis of large data sets.
 In particular I will connect the Pandas data frame to dc.js.

+**October 14 2014**

+Created python module capable of being imported into any notebook.
+No longer needs modifications to the custom.js files to run (all libraries are now imported from a cdn).

 **October 10 2014**

 Modularized java script code.
 Added JS->Python sending of filters as data is interacted with.